-success of the colony during this period is the adoption of a new monetary system, although conservative aristocrats believed that the use of coinage was crass.
-As the economy of Croton began to st, began to use coins stamped with an image of a tripod, the most aristocratic of gifts, that had been settled in Southern Italy.
-The use of the tripod as an image the fruitfulness of their economy also their connection Delphi, where Myskellos received the oracle instructing him to found the colony at Croton.
+The success of the colony during this period is reflected in the adoption of a new monetary system, although conservative aristocrats believed that the use of coinage was crass.
+As the economy of Croton began to stabilize itself, it began to use coins stamped with an image of a tripod, the most aristocratic of gifts, in attempts to demonstrate their prosperity in amongst the other colonies that had been settled in Southern Italy.
+The use of the tripod as an image represented the fruitfulness of their economy and also proclaimed their connection to Delphi, where Myskellos received the oracle instructing him to found the colony at Croton.
 Numerous examples have been found, many dating to the years just prior to 510 BCE, the fateful year in which Sybaris suffered destruction at the hands of Croton.